sting8k/mcp-gateway/README.md

 ## Overview

-Super MCP Router allows you to configure multiple MCP servers (both local stdio and hosted HTTP) and access them through a single unified interface with just 5 meta-tools:
+Super MCP Router allows you to configure multiple MCP servers (both local stdio and hosted HTTP) and access them through a single unified interface with these meta-tools:

-- `list_tool_packages` - List available MCP packages
+- `list_tool_packages` - List available MCP packages and discover their capabilities
-- `list_tools` - List tools in a specific package
+- `list_tools` - List tools in a specific package with schemas and examples
 - `use_tool` - Execute a tool from any package
+- `get_help` - Get detailed guidance on using Super-MCP effectively
-- `begin_auth` - Start OAuth authentication for hosted MCPs
+- `authenticate` - Start OAuth authentication for packages that require it
-- `auth_status` - Check authentication status
+- `health_check_all` - Check the operational status of all configured packages

 ## Installation